freewind/eslint-config-twa/README.md

 The `index.js` contains the default configurations, and `basic.js` and `normal.js` are two different levels of configuration can be chose.

+Some rules of this project depends on `eslint-rules` but it doesn't make sense to declare it in `package.json`.
+We have to install `eslint-rules` when we use when we check projects.

 How to use
 ----------